 After two weeks (and the ability to maintain an adequate protein and fluid intake), the diet is advance to pureed or blended foods.
 Patients should eat a blended protein item and drink a high-protein shake three times per day.

 After two weeks on the pureed diet, patients are advanced to a soft diet for the following two weeks.
 At this point, some meats and raw fruits and vegetables will still have to be pureed, but soft protein items and canned or cooked fruits and vegetables are allowed.

 Eight weeks after surgery, patients will be able to tolerate more normal food consistencies.
 Patients should eat five to six small, high-protein meals.
-However, it is important to note that some patients might not tolerate red meat, pasta, white bread, rice, citrus membranes or dry foods ever again.)
+However, it is important to note that some patients might not tolerate red meat, pasta, white bread, rice, citrus membranes or dry foods ever again.